Stationary measure for the open KPZ equation: Introduction

 We are now prepared to state our main theorem.
-Part \eqref{it:tightness} shows the existence of open KPZ stationary measures as limits of WASEP stationary measures.
+Part \eqref{it:tightness} shows the existence of stationary measures for the open KPZ increment process as limits of stationary measures for the WASEP increment process (i.e., with parameters scaled as in \eqref{eq:assumerates}).
 Part \eqref{it:coupling} records a coupling between these stationary measures in which height differences are stochastically ordered relative to a certain ordering of the boundary parameters.
 Part (\ref{it:brownian}) records the simple Brownian case for the stationary measure which occurs when $u+v=0$.
 Part \eqref{it:duality} records a duality which comes from switching the roles of $u$ and $v$.
-Part \eqref{it:explicit} provides a unique characterization of the WASEP-stationary measure for the open KPZ equation provided that $u+v>0$ (the $u+v=0$ case was already addressed in part \eqref{it:brownian}).
-This characterization is given by a remarkable duality formula which relates the stationary measure to the tangent Askey-Wilson process introduced in Section \ref{sec:tangentAWP}.
+Part \eqref{it:explicit} provides a unique characterization of the WASEP derived stationary measures for the open KPZ increment process provided that $u+v>0$ (the $u+v=0$ case was already addressed in part \eqref{it:brownian}).
+This characterization is given by a remarkable duality formula which relates the Laplace transform of the KPZ stationary measure to the continuous dual Hahn process introduced above and in greater generality in Section \ref{sec:tangentAWP}.
 This shows that provided $u+v>0$, there is a unique limit point in part \eqref{it:tightness}.

-It should be noted that our result does not imply that there is a unique stationary measure for the open KPZ equation---rather it just implies that if such an alternative stationary measure exists, it does not arise as the limit of the open ASEP stationary measure.
-This is good reason to believe that the stationary measure that we construct is, in fact, unique---Conjecture \ref{conj_unique} contains such a statement and the paragraphs following it identify the evidence for this form of uniqueness.
+Section \ref{sec:discussion} gives an outline of the key ideas and logic that go into the proof of these results.